nbms12/Multi-container-management/README.md

 1) install docker and verify version of it.
 2) create docker file
-3) build images for each of genre such as movies, webseries , animations and documentaries.
+3) build images for each of genre such as movies, webseries , animations and documentaries. docker build -t movies:v1 . u can  try with each of genre during build process.